Wintermute0110/Wintermute0110.github.io/LKESG/Kodi.md

 `eval` is a shell builtin command.
 Then -c option sets the maximum size of core files.

+## (Optional) Use a gamepad to control Kodi

+XBMC needs a joystick mapping file.
+There are some examples in `/usr/share/xbmc/`.
+The appropiate file should be copied to `~/.xbmc/userdata/keymaps/joystick.SOMENAME.xml`

+In my case I used `joystick.Logitech.RumblePad.2.xml`.
+After rebooting XBMC... the joystick doesn't work.
+I enabled logging and rebooted.
+And then it started working!!!
+Maybe the calibration of the joystick is not good...

 <!--
 ===============================================================================
 * ADDING MP3 music